Make Your Next Trip Extraordinary

 Bar buzz

 While you may not associate Munich with rooftop bars, there has been a proliferation in recent years and they are justifiably popular.
-Visiting the family-friendly, hands-on Deutsches Museum is even more fun now that its rooftop bar, Frau im Mond, is open; on a clear day you can see all the way to the Alps.
-When the newly renovated Bavarian Archaeological Collection reopened in April 2024, it did so with the addition of a rooftop patio overlooking the greenery of the nearby Englischer Garten.
+The family-friendly, hands-on Deutsches Museum has a rooftop bar, Frau im Mond, that boasts views all the way to the Alps on a clear day, and the rooftop patio of the Bavarian Archaeological Collection overlooks the greenery of the nearby Englischer Garten.
 Run by the same team as Frau im Mond, Solâ is a great spot for a post-museum coffee or tipple.
 M’Uniqo Rooftop Bar is a trendy place offering impressive 360-degree views across the city and all the way to the mountains from its location atop the Andaz Munich.

 Bamberg Bavaria, Germany.
 Photo: Claudia Schwenger